D-Workz/advancedImageManipulator/README.md

 The code of the action is slightly refactored from the /docker/api/routes/watermark.js version, to suit the needs of OpenWhisk.

-folder is zipped and uploaded to ibm-bluemix:
-You need the login I send you in whatsapp (email & pw) then u need to execute this command (I put this into my bash file):
+folder is zipped and uploaded to ibm-bluemix: then u need to execute this command (I put this into my bash file):
 ```
 alias ibmConnect='ibmcloud login -a api.eu-de.bluemix.net && ibmcloud target -r eu-gb -o "dennis.sommer.86@gmail.com" -s "dev"'
 ```
-afterwards you get promted to enter my email and pw.
 Then you can create an action like:
 ```
 ibmcloud fn action <update/create> watermark watermark.zip --kind nodejs:default --web true